alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 * -Systemsdbpath: Use this path for the systems data base instead of the default appfolder/EDDSystem.sqlite file.

 * -Olddbpath: Use this path for the old ED Discovery data base (pre 2.2) instead of the default appfolder/EDDSystem.sqlite file.
+(8.0+ removes the ability to read this DB).

 * -Tracelog : Do a tracelog even when debugging.